romqn1999/sale-amount-prediction/README.md

 4. **Evaluation**: Evaluate the model using RMSE (Root Mean Squared Error) on a validation set.
 5. **Saving the Model**: Save the trained model and processed data for deployment.

-Open `model_training.ipynb` and run all cells to generate the trained model and save the necessary files in the `models/` and `data/` directories.
+Open [`Experiment.ipynb`](./notebooks/Experiment.ipynb) and run all cells to generate the trained model and save the necessary files in the `models/` and `data/` directories.

 ## Task 2: Model Deployment